Aaron Judge Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Astros have the second-ranked team ERA across all league pitching staffs (3.76).
+- The Astros have a 3.76 team ERA that ranks second across all MLB pitching staffs.

-- Astros pitchers combine to rank 17th in baseball in home runs allowed (131 total, 1.2 per game).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (133 total, 1.2 per game).

-- Verlander gets the start for the Astros, his 17th of the season.
-He is 6-5 with a 3.15 ERA and 81 strikeouts in 94 1/3 innings pitched.
+- Urquidy gets the start for the Astros, his seventh of the season.
+He is 2-2 with a 5.20 ERA and 23 strikeouts in 27 2/3 innings pitched.

-- His last time out came for the New York Mets on Sunday when the right-hander tossed 5 1/3 innings against the Washington Nationals, surrendering one earned run while allowing five hits.
+- His last appearance came on Sunday, April 30 against the Philadelphia Phillies, when the righty threw 5 1/3 innings, surrendering two earned runs while allowing three hits.

-- The 40-year-old has amassed a 3.15 ERA and 7.7 strikeouts per nine innings in 16 games this season, while giving up a batting average of .219 to opposing hitters.
+- The 28-year-old has put together a 5.20 ERA and 7.5 strikeouts per nine innings in six games this season, while allowing a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.